Emadmasroor/E21-F25/HW/HW5-Solutions.md

     print(j)
 ~~~

 3. It is also possible to iterate over `numpy` arrays using the familiar `for x in range(n)` technique.
 Use a nested `for` loop (i.e., a total of two loops, one inside the other) to print every element in the array.
-It should first print out all the elements of the first row, starting from the first column (i.e., starting from the left), then all the elements of the second column, and so on.
+It should first print out all the elements of the first row, starting from the first column (i.e., starting from the left), then all the elements of the second row, and so on.
 ~~~python
 for j in range(len(a[0,:])):
     for i in range(len(a[:,0])):